Skip to content

 Parameter defaults:

-Default for parameters `alpha` can be changed using the `config_context`
+Default for parameter `alpha` can be changed using the `config_context`

 and `set_context` functions.